 It is all about competition.
 Follow the money.
 If someone competes for your customers, one tactic is to attack their reputation.
 If you disparage the term associated with their name, you protect your customer base.
 You make it off-limits to your customers by proclaiming it as evil.
-This is the case with humanism.
+It’s what happens with humanism.
 Humanism doesn’t promote sectarianism.

 The basis of Western organized religion is exclusivity.
 The Abrahamic religions (2) of Christianity, Islam, and Judaism all promote this idea.
 Western organized religion has thousands of variations, each claiming to be the correct interpretation.
 So, to belong to one sect of these religions is to declare war on the others.
 Everyone outside of your worldview is the enemy of your God.
 So, you learn to treat them as enemies.

 Are you a humanist?
 Then you will not support preferential treatment based on religious affiliation.
-You won’t support sectarian exclusivity.
 You will not align with the philosophy of religious discrimination, gender, ethnic and racial bias.